OUR STORY.

 Pete's parents also instilled an appreciation for the deep connection between food, family, and community.
 Knowing what it was like living abroad themselves, Thanksgivings were often spent hosting other families and international students.
 Today you can find them in the outskirts of Houston, ministering to refugees and continuing their own life of service.

 As a member of the Threshold team, Pete's job is mainly behind the scenes.
-His work in consulting means he’s interested in Threshold's operations and finances, but he is most excited about being a flex player, learning what needs to get done from Cam and Thom and helping where and when it's needed.
+His work in consulting means he’s interested in Threshold's operations and finances, but he is most excited about being a flex player, learning what needs to get done from Cam and helping where and when it's needed.

 You'll likely find him behind the bar or bussing tables, but in either case excited to welcome our new guests and neighbors to the space the team has built together.